smithjd/sql-pet/README.md

 # More Resources
 * Noam Ross' [talk on Docker for the UseR](https://www.youtube.com/watch?v=803oZI5dvAU&t=1) and his [Slides](https://github.com/noamross/nyhackr-docker-talk) give a lot of context and tips.
 * A very good [introductory Docker tutorial](https://docker-curriculum.com/)
+* Scott Came's materials about Docker and R [on his website](http://www.cascadia-analytics.com/2018/07/21/docker-r-p1.html) and at the 2018 UseR Conference focus on **R inside Docker**.
 * Usage examples of [Postgres with Docker](https://amattn.com/p/tutorial_postgresql_usage_examples_with_docker.html)
+* David Severski describes some [key elements of connecting to databases with R](https://github.com/davidski/database_connections) for MacOS users
 * Loading the [dvdrental database into Postgres](http://www.postgresqltutorial.com/load-postgresql-sample-database/)
-* Picking up ideas and tips from Ed Borasky's [Data Science pet containers]( https://github.com/hackoregon/data-science-pet-containers).
-This repo creates a framework based on that Hack Oregon example.
+* This tutorial picks up ideas and tips from Ed Borasky's [Data Science pet containers]( https://github.com/hackoregon/data-science-pet-containers), which creates a framework based on that Hack Oregon example.